Labelbox/labelbox-python/README.md

 pip install "labelbox[data]"
 ```

-**If you want to installed a version of Labelbox built locally, be aware that only tagged commits have been validated to fully work!
-Installing the latest from develop is at your own risk!**
+**Please note that if you prefer to build and install your own version of the SDK, it is important to be aware that only tagged commits have been thoroughly tested.
+Building from the head of develop branch carries some level of risk.**

 ### Validate Installation and API Key